jrochenrfm/seneca-template-store/README.md

 - version
 - description
 - main
-- scripts

-The main and script attributes are required so that the test framework will run.
+The main attribute is required so that the test framework will run.

 ###Install the test framework and seneca

-The devDependencies attribute and peerDependencies attribute are already completed so you can just run:
+The devDependencies attribute and peerDependencies attributes are already completed so you can just run:

  ``` *.bash
  npm install